Dru-S/bootstrap-grid-overlay/README.md

-# bootstrap-grid-overlay
+# Bootstrap Grid Overlay

 Simple Chrome extension which consist in showing an overlay with a Bootstrap's grid, inside the active/current tab.